apturner/qmk_firmware/users/apturner/readme.md

 GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>. -->
+If not, see <http://www.gnu.org/licenses/>.

-# apturner's Satan GH60 layout